omarahmed98/vending-machine/README.md

 # Vending Machine API Documentation

 ## Introduction
 This API provides endpoints for managing a vending machine.
-It allows users with different roles to perform various actions, such as adding, updating, or removing products, depositing coins, and making purchases.
+It allows users with different roles to perform various actions, such as adding, updating his own products, or removing his own products, depositing coins, and making purchases.

+## Technologies Used

+- Java Spring Boot (version 3.2.2)
+- MySQL Database

 ## Documentation by Swagger
 - Base URL for accessing the API with Swagger: [Swagger UI](http://localhost:8080/swagger-ui/index.html#/)